 Since RNs are very much familiar with medical records, treatment plans, and other details, they can be great assets for insurance companies either working directly or under the supervision of an adjuster.

 Making the transition from a typical caregiving career to working as an insurance claims specialist is not very difficult and the job has flexibility of working from home too.
-Yes, there can be massive workload sometimes, but with effective planning you can always handle work from home deadlines effectively.
+Yes, there can be a massive workload sometimes, but with effective planning, you can always handle work from home deadlines effectively.

 3- Case Manager Nurse